 Here are the latest trends of kitchen faucets that we’ll see in 2021 and beyond.
 Get inspiration for your next kitchen remodel.
 Read on!

 The kitchen faucet is that piece of hardware that can add a splash of decor to the kitchen design at a relatively low cost.
-Changing it give a quick face-lift that your kitchen needs and you don’t have to go on an all-out remodeling project.
+Changing it gives a quick face-lift that your kitchen needs, and you don’t have to go on an all-out remodeling project.

 This article will look at the most popular trends of 2022 as they emerge as dictated by the kitchen hardware manufacturers, designer choices, and consumer response to them.
 Indeed, going through the best-seller lists at retailers shows a clear picture of what the consumers (that’s you) like to have over their kitchen sink this year.

 To show you the examples of the trends we have included shopping links (to be transparent, they earn us a commission at no expense to you).

 There are many trends in the kitchen, and many of them are touch and touchless faucets.
 Some argue over which type is better for kitchen use, but overall both types work well as long as you keep up with maintenance.

 You can activate faucets with the wave of a hand or voice commands.
 Kohler and Moen now offer faucets that allow you to give voice commands to activate different parts of the faucet, such as “handwashing mode.”

 People like to personalize their kitchens and mix and match different finishes.
 Mixing different metals helps to make a kitchen more trend-proof because popular finishes for light fixtures, cabinet hardware, and plumbing fixtures are easily replaced with less popular ones.
 One trend in the kitchen is mixing two different finishes on a kitchen faucet.

 Pull-Down and Pull-Out Faucets